cloud-hippie/bash-beginners/Chapter-1/README.md

 Android - mainly mobile operating system developed by Google.

-Raspberry Pi - is a small and cheap computer that is used to control a variety of devices.
+Raspberry Pi - is a small and cheap computer that is used to control a variety of devices